Art is one of the best activities for kids, and I’m excited to share our kids’ art cart, organization system, and tips for minimizing art clutter!

 - Open containers for access and compartmentalization

-- Upcycled tin cans painted with a few coats of acrylic paint.
+- Upcycled tin cans painted with a few coats of acrylic paint (buy from Michaels or Amazon).
 These are perfect for holding writing and drawing utensils upright so you can easily find the necessary color

 - Recycled fruit baskets from the farmer’s market